Skip to content

 Sources and methodology

-- SkyLine transfer, terminals, and security re-screen reality: Frankfurt Airport’s official transfer guidance, which confirms the SkyLine link between Terminals 1 and 2 and that connecting passengers may have to clear security again on a terminal change.
+• SkyLine transfer, terminals, and security re-screen reality: Frankfurt Airport’s official transfer guidance and its SkyLine people-mover page, which confirm the SkyLine now links Terminals 1, 2, and 3, the Terminal 1 to Terminal 3 ride of about 8 minutes, the 4am to 11pm operating window with an overnight shuttle bus, and that connecting passengers may have to clear security again on a terminal change.
+Verified 2026-06-20.

 Where an airline files its own minimum connection time at its Frankfurt hub that differs from the airport standard, the airline’s filing takes precedence.
 Always confirm the actual MCT applied to your specific itinerary in your booking confirmation, since some minimums vary by route, day of week, and operating carrier.